marcbourlon/TipTap/README.md

 # Introduction
 ## What is the _TipTap_ library?

-The _TipTap_ library is a javascript library to ease mouse and touch complex gestures management, as well as to provide a unified way of managing different input devices systems: mouse, touch systems and their specific data structure (iOS, Android, Windows...), Leap Motion hopefully, etc. In fact, it's mostly a present & future based library, mostly aimed at multi-pointers interactivity, instead of our old-fashioned and already outdated mouse.
+The _TipTap_ library is a javascript library to ease mouse and touch complex gestures definition and management, as well as to provide a unified way of managing different input devices systems: mouse, touch systems and their specific data structure (iOS, Android, Windows...), Leap Motion hopefully, etc. In fact, it's mostly a present & future based library, mostly aimed at multi-pointers interactivity, instead of our old-fashioned and already outdated mouse.
 But it of course supports mouse!

-This library was meant to fill a hole that I couldn't fill immediately with any other initiative around here, see this page for a quite comprehensive list of touch libs around: https://github.com/bebraw/jswiki/wiki/Touch Please forgive the poor code quality, and consider the library in early alpha, not because of functionalities, but because of this quality: I went back to coding only recently, and you can _smell_ it.
+This library was meant to fill a hole that I couldn't fill immediately with any other initiative around here, see [this page](https://github.com/bebraw/jswiki/wiki/Touch) for a quite comprehensive list of touch libs around.
+Please forgive the poor code quality, and consider the library in early alpha, not because of functionalities, but because of this quality: I went back to coding only recently, and you can _smell_ it.